 - Guests, including family members, are prohibited in all on-campus quarantine/isolation spaces.

 - Student Health Services will coordinate procedures to provide medical clearance to students for their release from quarantine/isolation requirements and permission to return to regular activities.

 - Xavier has developed a comprehensive contact tracing process to identify the "close contacts" of all confirmed COVID cases within the Xavier student population.

 - In coordination with public health officials, Xavier will support students with suspected or confirmed infections to help them recall everyone with whom they have had close contact during the timeframe while they may have been infectious.

-- Xavier staff in collaboration with public health staff will contact exposed individuals and quickly and confidentially advise them of their potential exposure.
+- Xavier's COVID Support team will contact exposed individuals and quickly and confidentially advise them of their potential exposure.

 - Xavier's Student Health Services communicates regularly with local health departments and shares information as requested to promote public health.